Dip. Couns MBACP

-This is a relatively new kid on the block, but is becoming massively popular due to it's scientifically proven success in helping people live happy lives.
+This is a relatively new phenomenon in the UK, but is becoming massively popular due to it's scientifically proven success in helping people live happy lives.
 It is essentially the study of human flourishing, and is intended to complement, not replace, traditional psychology.

-I have found in my practice that using some of the tools and interventions that are employed within this exciting new field have really helped put the sparkle back into my clients' lives!
+I have found in my practice that using some of the tools and interventions that are employed within this exciting new field have really helped put the spark back into my clients' lives.